 Definitions

-The first modern definition of an international refugee status came with the League of Nations in 1921 from the Commission for Refugees.
-Following World War II and in response to the large numbers of people fleeing Eastern Europe, the United Nations passed the 1951 Convention Relating to the Status of Refugees.
+The first modern definition of an international refugee status came when the League of Nations established its Commission for Refugees in 1921.
+Following World War II (1939 to 1945) and in response to the large numbers of people fleeing Eastern Europe, the United Nations passed the 1951 Convention Relating to the Status of Refugees.
 It defines "refugee" in Article 1.A.2 as any person who:

 owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.